-How are low worm-risk kidding and weaner paddocks prepared?
+How are low worm-risk weaner and kidding paddocks prepared?

 Whether the paddock is for kidding does or for weaned kids the method of preparation is the same.
-However, the length of preparation will vary according to the time of the year the paddock first needs to be used.
+However, the length of preparation will vary according to the time of the year the paddock first needs to be used typically longer in winter than in summer.

-Preparing a low worm-risk paddock
+Preparing a low worm-risk late spring or summer weaning paddock

-In the months (see Table 1. below) before it is required, prevent contamination of the paddock with goat worm eggs by either spelling these paddocks, or grazing with cattle or horses or grazing with goats or sheep for up to 3 weeks after the protection period of a drench proven (from a DrenchTest) effective on your property.
+In January choose the paddocks you will use for weaning next spring/summer.
+From the autumn break minimise contamination with goat worm eggs by either spelling these paddocks, grazing with cattle or horses or grazing with goats or sheep for up to 3 weeks after the protection period of a drench proven effective on your property in a DrenchTest.